SafeAILab/zkDL/README.md

 make demo
 ```

-Note that it is normal that the compilation takes a long time (up to a few minutes).
-We are working on a fix.
+Note that it is typical for the compilation to take some time, possibly up to a few minutes.
+We are actively working on streamlining this process.

 ## Running the Demo